Sonic-Market/docs/docs/concepts/technical/overview.md

 sidebar_position: 1
 ---

-Implementing an order book on the Ethereum virtual machine (EVM) is a non-trivial task.
+Implementing an order book on the Ethereum Virtual Machine (EVM) is a non-trivial task.
-Unlike centralized exchanges (CEX) that can iterate over orders to settle trades or iterate over several price points to handle large market orders, on EVM such operations can reach the networks gas or time limitations and fail to go through.
+Unlike centralized exchanges (CEX) that can iterate over orders to settle trades or several price points to handle large market orders, on EVM, such operations can reach the network's gas or time limitations and fail to go through.
-To save the user from excessive gas fees and allow orders to be made reliably, any operations that iterate an arbitrary number of times must be constrained and optimized.
+Any operations that iterate an arbitrary number of times must be constrained and optimized to save the user from excessive gas fees and allow orders to be made reliably.

-When implementing Clober, we had to solve two major challenges regarding arbitrary iteration.
+When implementing Clober, we had to solve two significant challenges regarding arbitrary iteration.
 1. Iterating over orders to settle.
 2. Iterating over price points to fill a large market order.